SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

        }

 ..
 Note:
-   The repetition ond odd structure for the switch above is because the REPL requires an initial value for variables to make it testable.
+   The repetition and odd structure for the switch above is because the REPL requires an initial value for variables to make it testable.
    From a playground side, I can see the value of a variable that's scoped only within the switch,